cast-org/figuration/docs/content/typography.md

 - Font sizes will adjust with the size of the device, which can help reduce the chance of overflow for long words.
 - Font sizes of text elements will always remain in relation to one another.
 - The minimum font size (configuration setting) will prevent the font size from becoming too small so readability can be assured.
-- Does not use the `font-size` of the `<html>` element, allowing for a greater level of accessibility for user's who change the default font size of their browser.
+- Does not use the `font-size` of the `<html>` element, and outputs sizes in `rem` units, allowing for a greater level of accessibility for users who change the default font size of their browser.

 Possible drawbacks include:
 - Can generate a large amount of CSS.
-Disabling the `$responsive-font-size-generate-static` setting will also help with reducing the overall size of the CSS.
-Also using compressing the CSS, with gzip or other methods, will reduce the CSS file size impact due to the large amount of repeating strings.
+Enabling the `$responsive-font-size-generate-static` setting will generate a large amount of the CSS.
+Compressing the CSS, with gzip or other methods, will reduce the CSS file size impact due to the large amount of repeating strings.

 ### Common Settings